Disappearance of Ben Needham: Alleged sightings

 There have been more than 300 reported sightings of boys matching Ben's description, both on the Greek mainland and on Greek islands.
 Most were reported shortly after his disappearance during 1991 to 1992.
 In December 1995, Stratos Bakirtzis, a private investigator, found a blond boy, aged around six years old, living with a Romani family in a camp located in Salonika, Greece.
 Bakirtzis told Greek TV network ANT1 that the child said he had been "given to the gypsies because his parents did not want him."
 Police from Veria took the boy into custody and determined he was not Ben Needham.
 Ioannis Panousis, Veria's chief of police, said the child's birth certificate was authentic and that the child's natural father was currently serving a prison sentence and had left him in the care of the Romani couple.

-In November 1998, John Cookson saw a blonde boy of about ten playing on a beach in Rhodes.
-Cookson said that the child was known as 'the blond one' by his friends and was the only fair haired child in the group of dark haired Greek children.
-Suspicious, he took photographs of the children and used the pretext of tousling the boy's head to acquire a hair sample for DNA analysis.
+In November 1998, John Cookson saw a blond boy of about ten playing on a beach in Rhodes.
+Cookson said that the child was known as 'the blond one' by his friends and was the only fair-haired child in the group of dark-haired Greek children.
+Suspicious, he took photographs of the children and used the pretext of tousling the boy's hair to acquire a hair sample for DNA analysis.
 However, DNA testing proved the boy was not Ben, and the Greek boy's family also provided infant photographs to prove he was their child.

-In October 2003, Ian Crosby made a visit to Kos with Ben's uncle Danny, followed by further visits to meet police from Greece.
-Crosby has also investigated a photograph, sent to him by a holidaymaker who visited Turkey in 1999, which depicts a number of Turkish village children, including a blonde boy who resembles the age progression photo of what Ben might look like aged 13.
+In 2003, a private investigator named Ian Crosby launched a website to draw attention to Ben's case.
+In October 2003, Crosby made a visit to Kos with Ben's uncle Danny, followed by further visits to meet police from Greece.
+A holidaymaker who had visited Turkey in 1999 sent Crosby a photograph depicting a number of Turkish village children, including a blond boy who resembled the age-progression photo of what Ben might look like at age 13.

 The Needham family believed that Ben was kidnapped with the intention of selling him for adoption, or that he was taken by child traffickers.
 Carol Sarler, writing in The Times in 2007, said: "I have repeatedly asked police and press, British and Greek, for a single example to support this rumour.
 There is none.
 When pretty little Western European kiddies go missing... we know about it; if we don't know, it isn't happening.
 Those of us who properly investigated Ben's disappearance are certain he was not [abducted]; put bluntly, a child less than 2, toddling unsupervised for five hours on a baking, remote, inhospitable hillside that is still largely unsearched, is easy prey to the lonely accident."